 Adzuki beans (or red mung bean) – Carbs 57g, Protein 17g, Fiber 17g.
 This is also native to East Asia.
 They are smaller than other beans and are commonly used in desserts due to their sweetness.
 Hence, the very high carb count.

 Kidney beans – Carbs 40g, Protein 15g, Fiber 11g.
-This beans is usually red in color and shaped like a kidney (though it could also be white or light speckled).
+These beans are usually red in color and shaped like a kidney (though it could also be white or light speckled).

 Garbanzo beans (Chickpeas) – Carbs 45g, Protein 15g, Fiber 12g.
 Chickpeas are featured quite heavily in Middle Eastern dishes.

 Navy beans (Haricot beans or White pea bean) – Carbs 47g, Protein 15g, Fiber 19g.
 Fun fact: the name “Navy bean” was actually coined by the US Navy because it has always been a staple to sailors since the mid-1800s.